KevFan/gym2-node-summer-project/README.md

 email: marge@simpson.com
 password: secret
 ```
-Trainer accounts are also preloaded, which serves as an admins that can perform most member CRUD actions and also additaional seperate CRUD actions such as class creation etc.
+Trainer accounts are also preloaded, which serves as admins that can perform most member CRUD actions and also additional separate CRUD actions such as class creation etc.
 ```
 Trainer Account: